mponza/SalIE/README.md

     home_dir = path/to/src/main/python/summarization/tools/ROUGE-1.5.5/

-**Evaluation.** For evaluating a set of extracted facts with respect to documents' abstracts you need to run:
+**Evaluation.** For evaluating a set of extracted salient facts with respect to documents' abstracts you need to run:

-    python src/main/python/summarization evaluate path/to/open/facts/dir path/to/abstracts path/to/output/rouge.json
+    python src/main/python/summarization evaluate path/to/open/facts/dir path/to/abstracts path/to/scores.json

 where `path/to/open/facts/dir` is the path to a directory of a set of documents, each one with the following JSON format: